JohannesBuchner/PracticalInferenceForResearchersInThePhysicalSciencesCourse/_sources/install.rst.txt

 NOTE: the installation step is expected to be done prior the beginning of the block course.

 Please try to proceed with the installation using Option 1 or 2 below.
-If failing that, the mybinder (Option 3) is available and does not require preparation.
+If failing that, the binder (Option 3) is available and does not require installation.

 However, it won't save the results of your computation unless downloaded.
 The running session is subject to idle timeout.

 Each of the following three options should give you a jupyter notebook server.

+Once the installation is completed, proceed to :doc:`preliminaries`

 Option 1: on your own computer
 -------------------------------